FrankSandqvist/SVGnest/readme.md

 Unfortunately, I'm not too familiar with the algorithms, so I'm attempting a straight port.
 (So I may have gotten some of the types wrong at this point)

-I'm not really happy with it at this point, a ton of cleanup needed.
-There's currently no consistency (some stuff is done by mutating, and some stuff done immutable).
+I'm not really happy with this port at this point, a ton of cleanup needed.
+There's currently no consistency in the set-up leading up to the actual nesting (some stuff is done by mutating, and some stuff done immutable).

 Thinking of using Worker Threads?